BurakaKrishna/SCoSE-Corpus/README.md

 ## Data Format
 The original transcripts have had all disfluency and annotation characters removed.
 For example '|', '◉', '=', '@'.
-The metadata 'headers' have also been removed.
+The metadata headers and utterance timestamps (marked with '&#9633;') have also been removed.

 Any sentences that are continued on another line by the same speaker (marked with '+') have been concatenated to form complete uninterrupted sentences.